American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

 \begin{rem} We have $\widehat{Y}(.)=\frac{Y(.)}{\alpha(.)}$, so if we replace $Y(\cdot)$ by $\widehat{Y}(\cdot)\alpha(\cdot)$ in (\ref{equ}), we get

 where $\widehat{Y}(G)$ solves the RBSDE (\ref{grbsde}) in the initially enlarged filtration.
 The last equation is due to the definition of $\alpha(\cdot)$. \end{rem}

 \begin{rem} Under Assumption (\ref{boundedness-alpha}), RBSDE (\ref{dparametrized}) has a unique solution with first component $Y(.)$.
 Furthermore, RBSDE (\ref{grbsde}) has a unique solution whose first component coincides with $V^{G}$.
-On the other hand, from Lemma \ref{lem1} we have $V^{G}=\widehat{Y}(G),\ \p-a.s.$ Thus $\widehat{Y}(G)$ is the unique solution of RBSDE (\ref{grbsde}) and satisfies (ii) in Section \ref{shart}.
+On the other hand, from Lemma \ref{lem1} we have $V^{G}=\widehat{Y}(G),\ \p-a.s.$ Thus $\widehat{Y}(G)$ is the unique solution of RBSDE (\ref{grbsde}).
 However, square integrability of other components of the solution remains open.
-They are not necessarily unique, being derived from the Doob-Meyer decomposition for continuous supermartingales, as shown in \cite{Nichole}. \end{rem}
+They are not necessarily unique, being derived from the Doob-Meyer decomposition for continuous supermartingales, as shown in \citep{Nichole}. \end{rem}